 Development of the property with the proposed buildings will result in a building footprint greater than 50% of the existing building footprint.
 As such, if approved, full compliance with the development standards of Article 3 of the UDC will be required.
-This includes, but is not limited to: the provision of a sidewalk along Howells Ferry Road; the provision of on-site pedestrian walkway connections; compliance with building design and height variation requirements; the provision of a residential protection buffer where the site abuts residentially zoned or utilized property; compliance with parking lot lighting requirements and the provision of a photometric plan; the provision of off-street loading facilities; and the provision of bicycle parking.
+This includes, but is not limited to:

+- the provision of a sidewalk along Howells Ferry Road; - the provision of on-site pedestrian walkway connections;

+- compliance with building design and height variation requirements; - compliance with tree planting and landscape area requirements; - the provision of a residential protection buffer where the site abuts residentially zoned or utilized property; - compliance with parking lot lighting requirements and the provision of a photometric plan; - the provision of off-street loading facilities; and - the provision of bicycle parking.